Nasus Build Guide by NateKiller

 Diameter of AoE: 350

-Active: Nasus becomes empowered in the sandstorm for 15 seconds, gaining bonus health, 50 bonus attack range, and 100 bonus cast range.
+Active: Nasus becomes empowered in the sandstorm for 15 seconds, gaining bonus health, and 50 bonus attack range.

 ExplanationOne of the better ultimates in the game.
 It gives you health, does good damage, and converts 6.375% of the damage done into bonus attack damage for himself.
 That damage gain may seem small but I promise you it isn't!
 If you sit in a crowd of champions with this on you will easily exceed 300 damage.
 Combine that with your already high damage from farming and you are now putting out carry level damage.
 If you make use of this skill wisely it can make teams target you before anyone else, and that's a good thing.
 It is also useful for baiting someone to dive you under tower.